MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 - If your organization doesn't have an identity infrastructure, start by implementing an Azure-ad-only identity deployment.
 Such deployment with [Azure AD Domain Services](https://docs.microsoft.com/azure/active-directory-domain-services) and [Microsoft enterprise mobility + security](https://docs.microsoft.com/mem/intune/fundamentals/what-is-intune) provides end-to-end protection for SaaS and enterprise applications as well as for devices.

 - Multi-factor authentication provides another layer of security and a second barrier of authentication.
 Enforce [multi-factor authentication](https://docs.microsoft.com/azure/active-directory/authentication/concept-mfa-howitworks) and [conditional access policies](https://docs.microsoft.com/azure/active-directory/conditional-access/overview) for all privileged accounts for greater security.
-Multi-factor authentication doesn't stop phishing or social engineering, such as a hacker taking physical possession of your phone, SIM swapping, or cloning.
-Multi-factor authentication should be implemented via a device management policy (such as strong PIN locking, encryption, and erasing a device remotely when it's lost).
-Out-of-band multi-factor authentication (such as biometric) is also considered a secure form of multi-factor authentication.

 - Plan and implement for [emergency access](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-emergency-access) or break-glass accounts to prevent tenant-wide account lockout.